ArbiKodraj/microeconometrics-course-project-ArbiKodraj/README.md

 ---
-## Reproduction
+## Reproducibility:

-In order to ensure full reproducibility of my project, I have set up a continous integration environment using ()[TravisCI] which you can check here:
+In order to ensure full reproducibility of my project, I have set up a continous integration environment using [Travis CI](https://travis-ci.com) which you can check here:

 ---